SecretFoundation/SNIPs/SNIP-21.md

 }
 ```

-### Timestamp and Block Height
+### Block Time and Height

 The items returned by the `TransferHistory` query MAY contain additional fields
-called `timestamp` and `block_height`.
+called `block_time` and `block_height`.
 These two fields MUST correspond to the
-block height and block time of the block that included the transaction that
+block time and block height of the block that included the transaction that
 recorded the transfer being reported.
+The block time is in Unix time.

 Example `TransferHistory` response:
 ```json